PIRLS 2016 Design

 - Random-start fixed-interval systematic sampling

-Second stage: sampling classes within schools
+Second stage (students): sampling classes

 General notes